SMSF Commercial Lease Agreement

 2. Has the related party tenant paid all the required rent and outgoings?

 3. Is the Lease Agreement prepared by an Australian lawyer?
 If not, is it an enforceable and genuine legal document?
-Who is going to check it?
+Who will check it?

 4. Any rent adjustments?
 Are they consistent with market rents?

-5. If the rent is indexed for inflation or some other formulae is the tenant paying this higher rent?
+5. If the rent is indexed for inflation or some other formula, is the tenant paying this higher rent?

 SMSF Property in a Custodian (Bare) Trust?